-Version 1.1
+Version 2.0

-Revision approved by the Committee on WIPO Standards (CWS) at its tenth session on November 25, 2022
+Proposal presented for approval by the Committee on WIPO Standards (CWS) at its thirteenth session

 1. Annex III provides two example models of Standard-compliant API specifications which intend to provide guidance to Intellectual Property Offices (IPOs) which wish to develop web services according to this Standard.
 Details regarding two example models are provided below and Appendixes A and B.